Sync

-A Release Sync usually finishes in minutes, even on large codebases.
+A Sync usually finishes in minutes, even on large codebases.
 It does not rebuild the whole spec — that is what a Full Analysis does.
-It does not require human approval — that is the structural shift that lets the spec stay current without anyone remembering to maintain it.
+And it does not require human approval — that is the structural shift that lets the spec follow the code with no one in the loop.

 Related terms